 The delivery of outpatient mental health services is not at the top of most hospitals’ agendas.
 When they do invest in mental health, they do so out of the mission that they are committed to and for their community.
 Yet in most cases, they seem quite willing to leave the financial crumbs of outpatient mental health services for small entrepreneurs.

 An interesting conversation

-A couple years ago, I had a conversation with a medical director of a hospital psych unit.
-He was a psychiatrist with thirty years experience.
-In the previous two years his hospital hired fifteen psychiatrists for their staff.
-Zero outpatient therapists.
-He told me that he personally wanted some therapists around but the administrators determined that there was not enough profit in employing outpatient therapists.
+A couple of years ago, I had a conversation with a hospital psych unit medical director.
+He was a psychiatrist with thirty years of experience.
+In the previous two years, his hospital hired fifteen psychiatrists for their staff.
+At the time, they hired zero outpatient therapists.
+He told me that he wanted some therapists around, but the administrators determined that there was not enough profit in employing outpatient therapists.
 There it is again–limited wealth in mental health.
-Consequently they referred out for the outpatient psychotherapy.
+Consequently, they refer out for outpatient psychotherapy.

-No doubt he thought I was pleased to have more business come to my organization.
-Instead I was sad at what he was saying about outpatient psychotherapy.
-And yet I do think his judgments accurately summarize the current state of affairs in outpatient mental health practice.
+No doubt, he was wanting me to know that more business would come to my organization and that I should be pleased.
+Instead, while happy for the business, my larger feeling was sadness about what he was implying about outpatient psychotherapy in general.
+And yet I think his judgments accurately summarize the current state of affairs in outpatient mental health practice.

-Knowing that there is little wealth in mental health helps us understand the context for outpatient mental health.
+Knowing that there is little wealth in mental health helps us understand the context of outpatient mental health.
 Most of us got into these professions because of our sense of calling.
-So if wealth is one’s goal, then the delivery of mental health services is unlikely to get you there. . . though a livable wage is certainly possible.
-For that we can be grateful.
+So if wealth is one’s goal, then the delivery of mental health services is unlikely to get you there through a livable wage is undoubtedly possible.
+For that, we can be grateful.